-Other notable performances include being featured as a guest artist at Flute Day at University of Nevada, Reno; recital performances at Florida Flute Convention, Mid-Atlantic Flute Festival, Mid-South Flute Festival, Kentucky Flute Festival, UC Davis Shinkosky Concert Series, and Trinity Concert Series.
+Ai is invited to perform in international venues, among them British Flute Society Convention, Canadian Flute Convention, National Flute Association Convention, and chamber music recital with the Primavera String Quartet in Miyajigakki Hall in Koganei, Tokyo.
+Other notable performances include being featured as a guest artist at Flute Day at University of Nevada, Reno; recital performances at Florida Flute Convention, Mid-Atlantic Flute Festival, Mid-South Flute Festival, Kentucky Flute Festival, UC Davis Shinkosky Concert Series, Trinity Concert Series, and more.

 As a recording artist, Ai has released Airs Japonais, and was also a featured soloist on Songs of the Human Spirit, with Henry Mollicone & soprano Nancy Kromm (Newport Classics).
 Her latest release, Les exquises Allégories (The Exquisite Allegories) (Titanic Records) features a collection of works for flute & piano, including two known works by Walter Gieseking for this combination.
 This album is first named in Fanfare magazine critic Dave Seaman's Most Wanted List 2017, and has received rave reviews from critics in USA, Canada, and the United Kingdom.

 As an educator, Ai gives masterclasses, workshops, and sectionals by invitation, at venues such as Middle Tennessee State University, University of Nevada/Reno, Western Kentucky University, Canadian Flute Festival, Mid-South Flute Festival, et al. Ai offers private flute instruction in Cupertino, California.
 To learn more about her teaching style and success of her students, please follow this link.